 Again, as the technology continues to evolve, I would anticipate that that’s going to continue to be the case and the business is going to ultimately continue to get more control over what platforms and technologies are being used to run their business.

-Charles: Christian, I’m watching your facial expressions.
+Strategy: I’m watching the facial expressions of the Solutions Engineering Team.
 Being together in the same room is a rarity over the last 18 months… if you think about all those lender discussions we’ve had, do you really think this moment is starting to arrive for the business side of it?
 Or it’s still we’re not quite there, but we’re getting there?